 - a principal component analysis (PCA) to make sense of these various indicators.

-This peer review will provide an opportunity for all participating countries to share their experiences with measuring labour market tightness, including data issues and good practices and solutions they to overcome such data issues.
+This peer review provided an opportunity for all participating countries to share their experiences with measuring labour market tightness, including data issues and good practices and solutions they to overcome such data issues.

-It will also provide an opportunity to explore how labour market actors (government, PES, unions, companies, etc.) can make use labour market tightness indicators to inform employment and other related policies.
+It has also provided an opportunity to explore how labour market actors (government, PES, unions, companies, etc.) can make use of labour market tightness indicators to inform employment and other related policies.

-The Peer Review will be hosted by the French Statistical Office for Labour and Employment (DARES).
+The Peer Review was hosted by the French Statistical Office for Labour and Employment (DARES).